zinosat/site/src/install_docker.md

 docker build -t ap2 .
 docker run --privileged -h ap2 --rm -it -v ${PWD}:/host --user $(id -u) -w /home/dev ap2 bash
 ```

+once inside the container, you can copy the binary files to your host,
+through the /host directory